Quantum resolution limit of long-baseline imaging using distributed entanglement: Quantum state of the collected light, the `science photons'

 and

-which are the probabilities we want to replicate with the entanglement-based protocol presented here.
+for the two outcomes, which are the probabilities we want to replicate with the entanglement-based protocol to be presented in this paper.
 In the limit where we collect a large number of spatial modes i.e. $K\to\infty$, these approach $\Gamma^2 _q (x_s) \cos^2(\beta x_s)$ and $\Gamma^2 _q (x_s) \sin^2(\beta x_s)$, respectively, which are the probabilities obtained in~\cite{Sajjad2023}.